 5 Reasons why SO2 monitoring is important

-- Sulfur dioxide is one of the critical air pollutants produced from the combustion of sulfur-containing fuels, majorly emitted from coal-based energy production resulting in poor air quality.
+- Sulfur dioxide is one of the critical air pollutants.
+The combustion of sulfur-containing fuels, majorly emitted from coal-based energy production results in poor air quality.

-- Exposure to high levels of SO2 can lead to long term effects on the respiratory system, especially children, the elderly, and people already suffering from respiratory issues.
+- Exposure to high levels of SO2 can lead to long-term effects on the respiratory system, especially in children, the elderly, and people already suffering from respiratory issues.

 - SO2 monitoring is an efficient way to detect and reduce exposure to sulfur oxides which further benefits in reducing the formation of particulate sulfur pollutants like fine sulfate particles, acid rain, and smog.